-Have you ever wanted to point a friend to a Tweet on Twitter by sharing a link to the post by email or social media, but haven't been able to find a URL?
-Or maybe you're trying to enter a Twitter sweepstakes where you need to Tweet a message and then send the sponsor a link to your Twitter post as proof, but can't find the link to copy?
+Have you ever wanted to point a friend to a tweet on Twitter by sharing a link to the post on email or social media, but haven't been able to find a URL?
+Or maybe you're trying to enter Twitter sweepstakes where you need to Tweet a message and then send the sponsor a link to your Twitter post as proof, but can't find the link to copy?

-If you visit Twitter, you'll see a stream of tweets, but it isn't immediately obvious how to link to any one of the Tweets in the stream isn't obvious at first glance.
+If you visit Twitter, you'll see a stream of tweets, but it isn't immediately obvious how to link to them.
 You can't right-click on them to copy the URL, as you can with a blog post title, and you can't pull the URL for a specific Tweet from your browser's address bar.

 But luckily, finding the link for a Tweet you want to share isn't obvious, but it's also not difficult.
 Here are two different methods to go about sharing a link to an individual Tweet.

 Link to a Tweet on Twitter Using Its Timestamp

 Many people don't realize that the timestamp of each Tweet contains its link.
 The timestamp is the section of the tweet that shows when it was posted.
 If the Tweet is recent, you will see how long it's been since the Tweet was posted (such as 41m for 41 minutes ago).
 If the tweet is older, you will see the date and time of the post written out.

 Here's how to share a Tweet using its timestamp:

 - Locate the Tweet: Visit Twitter.com and navigate to the page of the person who made the post (or go directly to their Tweets by visiting http://www.twitter.com/TwitterUserName).
-Once you're there, scroll down your list of Tweets until you see the one that you need to link to.
-If it's an older Tweet, you may need to click the "More" button at the bottom of the page until you find the Tweet you need.
+Once you're there, scroll down your list of Tweets until you see the one that you want to link to.
+If it's an older tweet, you may need to click the "More" button at the bottom of the page until you find the post you need.